MehdiSv/AdvancedLineDetection/writeup.md

 #### 3. Image Warping

-I then warped the image to obtain a birds-eye view of the road.
+I then warped the image to obtain a bird's-eye view of the road.

 To do so, I used the `cv2.getPerspectiveTransform()` method (in `__init__()` of the [Warper](warper.py) class) with these source and destination points: